The number of mobile phone users is growing, and isn’t expected to stop any time soon.

 What does this mean for security-conscious IT managers?
 Because smartphones are constantly being lost and stolen — Kensington estimated that 4.3 percent of company-issued smartphones are lost or stolen each year — securing smartphones is a clear first step.
 Devices need to have password protection and encrypted local disks, and applications should be designed to minimize sensitive data that lives on the device.
 Use of multifactor authentication, such as a home/work profile, adds another level of security against data breaches in case of loss.

 Mobile malware is another key area for smartphone protection.
 User devices should be restricted to known application sources, such as Google’s Play Store, and not be able to range around the internet.
 Of course, Google Play has had its share of malware as well, so home/work profiles are another excellent way to keep malware in the home side of the device from stealing data from the work side.
-Other protections, such as requiring VPNs on open wireless networks, can help reduce the likelihood of credential theft or drive-by downloads.
+Other protections, such as requiring virtual private networks (VPNs) on open wireless networks, can help reduce the likelihood of credential theft or drive-by downloads.

 Many IT managers have let mobility and the smartphone revolution slowly grow without realizing how significant the security issues are.
 Now is a good time to zoom out and rethink old BYOD or head-in-the-sand mobility policies to be sure that the enterprise’s critical data is properly protected.